helpfulengineering/devops/documentation/howto-provision-aws-accounts.md

 Back at the 'Account Factory' screen, click 'Quick Account Provisioning'.

-Configure the account's root user email to the devops team email address plus the AWS account name.
+Configure the account's root user email to the devops team email address plus the AWS account name: `devops+he-project-<project name>-<env name>@qualimente.com`

-Configure the display name to the AWS account name.
+Configure the display name to the AWS account with `<project name>-<env name>`.

-Set the AWS SSO user name to first name 'Admin', last name '<project name>'
+Set the AWS SSO user name to first name 'Admin', last name '`<project name>`'

 Select the 'Project Delivery' OU for a project delivery account, Custom otherwise.